 For survivors of trauma, these negative cycles between mood, self-concept, and behavior are common.
 That’s partly because trauma changes the way we experience our own emotions.
 We might learn to trust our fears too much, or we might learn to keep our emotions out of our awareness because they’re too painful.
 EFT is a very helpful therapy for trauma survivors as long as trauma symptoms are at a manageable level.
 If your symptoms are too intense, it’s ok.
 I will help determine whether EFT is appropriate for you right now, and I can offer referrals to other specialists if another form of therapy would be better first.

 I have advanced training in Emotionally Focused Therapy (EFT) and routinely pursue continuing education in my specialty areas so you get high quality care.
 Unless you are looking solely for support, a therapist should be more than a good listener.
 I see my role as helping you understand yourself better and fostering your ability to change (if you want to).
 I take my work seriously, and I want my clients to get quality therapy and know that I care about them.
 Throughout my career, I have worked with clients from varied backgrounds, including at-risk youth, teens who have been part of the juvenile justice system, college students, and veterans.
-I often work with people in high-stress careers, including nurses, ER doctors, and emergency response professionals.

-Individual sessions are either 60 or 75 minutes.
+Individual sessions are 60 minutes.
 In terms of frequency, individuals who attend weekly at the start (vs. biweekly or monthly) tend to have better outcomes, so this is recommended but not required.
 Individuals progress through therapy at different rates depending on several factors: frequency of attendance, severity and duration of the issue you want to address, openness and honesty in the counseling process, and willingness to practice what is learned in counseling.